telerik/blazor-docs/components/chip/overview.md

 You can customize the appearance of the Blazor Chip via a variety of built-in customization options.
 [Read more about the Chip appearance settings...]({%slug chip-appearance%})

->tip To learn more about the appearance, anatomy, and accessibility of the Chip, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/chip/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.
+>tip To learn more about the appearance, anatomy, and accessibility of the Chip, visit the [Progress Design System Kit documentation](https://www.telerik.com/design-system/docs/components/chip/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Chip Parameters